What is an Inpatient Addiction Treatment Program?

 When Does a Man Need Inpatient Rehab For Substance Abuse?

 There are several situations in which a man may benefit from inpatient rehab for substance abuse.
 Some signs that inpatient rehab may be necessary include:

 - The addiction is severe: If a man’s substance abuse is severe and he is unable to stop using on his own, inpatient rehab provides the intensive support and structure he needs to overcome his addiction.

 - There are co-occurring mental health conditions: If a man has both an addiction and a mental health disorder, such as depression or anxiety, inpatient rehab offers the comprehensive treatment he needs to address both issues.

-- There have been failed attempts at recovery: If a man has previously tried to stop using substances but has been unable to do so, residential rehab provides access to the intensive support and structure he needs to achieve lasting recovery.
+- There have been failed attempts at recovery: If a man has previously tried to stop using substances but has been unable to do so, including unsuccessful experiences with intensive outpatient or partial hospitalization programs, inpatient rehab can provide the intensive support and structure needed to achieve lasting recovery.